2009 NFL season: Two teams undefeated late into the season

 The Indianapolis Colts started the season 14–0, and the New Orleans Saints started the season 13–0, the first time that two teams went that deep into the season without suffering a loss.
 Unlike the Saints who had not yet clinched home field throughout the playoffs and who legitimately lost their fourteenth game in Week 15, the Colts intentionally lost their fifteenth game in Week 16, giving an opportunity to the Jets to get into the playoffs.
 After setting the record for consecutive regular season wins over multiple seasons, running their mark to 23, the Colts were up at halftime at home, and then Coach Caldwell benched all his starters for the second half, allowing the Jets to win, and ruining the Colts' try at a perfect season.
 Indianapolis fans were incensed and heartily booed Caldwell.

 Incidents with Tom Cable

 On August 17, 2009 Oakland Raiders head coach Tom Cable was accused of punching assistant coach Randy Hanson in the face and fracturing his jaw.
 The incident allegedly took place on August 5 during the Raiders training camp, held in Napa.
 On October 22, 2009, the Napa district attorney announced that no charges would be filed against Cable.
 The Raiders finished their season with a record of 5–11.

-Death of Chris Henry

-Cincinnati Bengals wide receiver Chris Henry died on December 17, 2009.
-He was placed on the injured reserved list four weeks before the accident.
-He suffered from injuries after falling from the back of his pick-up truck in Charlotte, North Carolina the previous day.

-Death of Gaines Adams

-Chicago Bears defensive end Gaines Adams died on January 17, 2010, a few weeks after the Bears season had ended.
-He died in Greenwood, South Carolina from cardiac arrest caused by an enlarged heart.